J2Macwilliams/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+The purpose of using sessions is to store information about the client and persist that data through multiple requests.
+This can be done after a client has submitted approved credentials and the server provides a cookie that a client can store and use on these requests.
+That cookie will verify the clients identity.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+bcrypt hashes the password.
+Given the same parameters and input from which the hash was created, will it be possible to generate the same hash.
+This method of securing the password is pure, and very secure.

 - [ ] What does bcrypt do to slow down attackers?

+To slow down attackers, bcrypt adds time to the equation in creating the hash creating a key Derivation Function.

+[Hash] + [Time] = [Key Derivation Function]

+The time it will take a hacker to break the hash, can become a deterrent.

 - [ ] What are the three parts of the JSON Web Token?

+The Header: composed of the algorithm and the type.

+The payload: permissions for the user. i.e. name, issued at time, expiration,…

+The signature: A secret that is held by the server and used to verify that the token is real.

 ## Minimum Viable Product